bobtail-dev/bobtail-storage/README.md

 ### Storage events

-The Web storage API [supports events](https://developer.mozilla.org/en-US/docs/Web/API/StorageEvent) for storage changes from other browser tabs. ***These events are not currently supported by reactive-storage.***
+The Web storage API [supports events](https://developer.mozilla.org/en-US/docs/Web/API/StorageEvent) for storage changes from other browser tabs. reactive-bootstrap listens for storage events, and when one is received, it updates itself accordingly.

 ## Creator